 The estimated cost to fund the laboratory and to train the biologist is 15 478$ and so far, we raised 6 236$.

 We especially want to thank:

-– Lynette and Rosemary Preston Hannah for financing the training of our head biologist (3 450$),
+– Lynette and Rosemary Preston Hannah for financing the transportation and food of our head biologist (3 450$),

 – Kelli and Ian Preston (500$),

 – Basmati association (500$),

 – W. Shoemaker (265$),

 – Catherine Litman (120$),